8 Unforgettable Fashion Week Runway Moments That Still Hold Up

-At Copenhagen Fashion Week this month, Danish label (di)vision closed its Autumn Winter '23 show with model Sarah Dahl strutting away from her table, taking the tablecloth along with her as a train of sorts.
-The reaction to the viral clip proved that as spectators, we want the bells and whistles that turn seeing a collection into an immersive experience that pushes boundaries and, more importantly, has fun.
+At Copenhagen Fashion Week this month, Danish label (di)vision closed their Autumn Winter 23 show with model Sarah Dahl strutting away from her table, taking the tablecloth along with her as a versatile dress chain of sorts.
+The reaction to the viral clip proved that as spectators, we want the full bell and whistles that turns seeing a collection into an immersive experience that pushes boundaries and, more importantly, has fun.

 Advertisement

-Ahead, we take a trip down memory lane with eight "wow" moments from the last three decades that brought the drama — and still stand the test of time.
+Ahead, we take a trip down memory lane with 8 "wow" moments from the last three decades that brought the drama — and still stand the test of time.

 Coperni: Spray-On Dress (2022)

-The biggest talking point of Paris Fashion Week Spring Summer '23 was the final look on Bella Hadid.
-The supermodel walked onto the runway in nothing but a g-string and had a dress spray-painted onto her body in front of an amused and shocked audience.
+The biggest talking point of Paris Fashion Week Spring Summer 23 last year was the final look on Bella Hadid.
+The supermodel walked onto the runway in nothing but a g-string and had a dress spray painted onto her body in front of an amused and shocked audience.

 Designers Arnaud Vaillant and Sébastien Meyer used a stringlike, instant material known as Fabrican to craft a fitted number in real time, with the final result producing a shoulderless, white slit dress.
 "No rehearsal, no nothing, just passion," said Hadid at the time.
 That, and lots of magic.